DavidASix/davidasix.com/README.md

 Welcome to the repository of my portfolio website.
 This project is a combination of a front-end site and a Content Management System (CMS).
 The front-end is built with Next.js and the CMS is powered by FireCMS.
 Both parts are hosted through a single Firebase project.

-## Project Structure

-The project is divided into two main directories:

-- [`cms`](# "cms"): Contains the code for the CMS powered by FireCMS.
-- [`site`](# "site"): Contains the code for the front-end website built with Next.js.

-Each directory has its own set of dependencies and scripts defined in their respective [`package.json`](# "cms/package.json") files.

 ## Tech Stack
 ### Front-End
 The front-end of the portfolio is built using [Next.js](# "https://nextjs.org/") in order to take advantage of the power of React as well as the simplicity of Server Side Rendering.
 The front-end code is located in the [`site`](# "site") directory.

-### CMS
-The CMS is built using [FireCMS](# "https://firecms.co/"), a headless CMS powered by Firebase.
-It provides an intuitive interface for managing the content of the portfolio.
-The CMS is configured in the [`cms`](# "cms") directory.

-### Firebase
-For simplicity the whole project is created with Firebase.
-Previously I have hosted my portfolio sites on a VPS running NGINX, but the simplicity of hosting and managing data in one location is hard to beat.
-This project makes use of the following Firebase features:
-* **Hosting**
-    The site and CMS are both hosted on Firebase hosting, taking advantage of their experimental web framework settings.
-* **Firestore Database** & **Storage**
-    The CMS stores collections and uploaded files here
-* **Authentication**
-    Used to log into the CMS
-* **Analytics**
-    Integrated with Google Analytics proper, views and actions per page are monitored here.
-* **Functions**
-    Used for server side rendering as well as secure API routes

 ## License